 Students are admitted only for the academic year beginning in September; the deadline for applications is December 15.
-The GRE exam is not required and submitted scores will not be considered for the 2021-22 admissions process in Aerospace.
+Submission of GRE exam scores is optional for the 2022-23 admissions process in aerospace admissions process in Aerospace.

 Applicants whose first language or native language is not English are required to submit Test of English as a Foreign Language (TOEFL) scores with their applications.

 Applicants are asked to select from the following areas of specialization:

 All applications must be submitted on-line via the Graduate Admissions website.
 All qualified applicants will be considered; the Institute takes care to consider all qualified women and members of minority groups.

 Each year, GALCIT awards several graduate fellowships, primarily to entering master's degree candidates with the potential for doctoral study.
 Fellowships normally provide full tuition and a substantial living-expense stipend for one academic year (Fall, Winter, and Spring terms).
 Admission and financial aid are considered separately; some students may be admitted without financial aid.